 How to Eat at Restaurants with Celiac Disease: 12 Expert Tips

 This post may contain affiliate links.
+As an Amazon Associate, Check Gluten earns from qualifying purchases.
 Please read our disclosure policy.

 Dining out with celiac doesn't have to be stressful.
-12 expert tips for eating safely at restaurants โ from what to say to what to avoid.
+12 expert tips for eating safely at restaurants β from what to say to what to avoid.

 Want to save this recipe?